chauff/cse1500-web-transcripts/_lectures/node2.md

 const htmlPrefix = "<html><head></head><body><h2>";
 const htmlSuffix = "</h2></body></html>";
-app.get("/greetme", function(req,res){
+app.get("/greetme", function (req, res) {
   let query = url.parse(req.url, true).query;
-    let name = ( query["name"]!=undefined) ? query["name"] : "Anonymous";
+  let name = query["name"] != undefined ? query["name"] : "Anonymous";
   res.send(`${htmlPrefix}Greetings ${name}!${htmlSuffix}`);
-})
+});

-app.get("*", function(req,res){
+app.get("*", function (req, res) {
   res.send(`${htmlPrefix}Goodbye!${htmlSuffix}`);
-})
+});
 ```

 is a poor choice, as the code quickly becomes unmaintainable, hard to debug and generally a pain to work with.

-One approach to solve this problem is the use of **Ajax**: the HTML code is *blank* in the sense that it does not contain any user-specific data.
+One approach to solve this problem is the use of **Ajax**: the HTML code is _blank_ in the sense that it does not contain any user-specific data.
 The HTML and JavaScript (and other resources) are sent to the client and the client makes an Ajax request to retrieve the user-specific data from the server-side.

 An alternative to Ajax is **templating**.
 With **templating, we are able to directly send HTML with user-specific data to the client** and thus remove the extra request-response cycle that Ajax requires:

 ![templating](../img/node2-templating.png)

 With templates, our goal is to write as little HTML by hand as possible.
 Instead:

 - we create a **HTML template** void of any data,
 - add data, and
 - from template+data generate a rendered HTML view.

 This approach keeps the code clean and separates the coding logic from the presentation markup.
-Templates fit naturally into the *Model-View-Controller* paradigm which is designed to keep logic, data and presentation separate.
+Templates fit naturally into the _Model-View-Controller_ paradigm which is designed to keep logic, data and presentation separate.

 This concept exists in several languages and even for Node.js alone, several template engines exist.
-In this course, we teach the basics of [**EJS**](https://github.com/mde/ejs)—*Embedded JavaScript*—a relatively straightforward template engine and language.
+In this course, we teach the basics of [**EJS**](https://github.com/mde/ejs)—_Embedded JavaScript_—a relatively straightforward template engine and language.

 ### :bangbang: A first EJS example

 Let's take a first look at EJS.
-For this exercise, we will use Node's **REPL** (*Read-Eval-Print Loop*).
+For this exercise, we will use Node's **REPL** (_Read-Eval-Print Loop_).
 It is the **Node.js shell**; any valid JavaScript which can be written in a script can be passed to the REPL as well.
 It useful for experimenting with Node.js, and playing around with some of JavaScript's more eccentric behaviors.

 To start the REPL, type `node` in the terminal.
 The Node shell becomes available, indicated by the `>` prompt.
 Start your REPL and try a few things (declare a variable, define a function, etc.) by typing into the shell, ending each line with <kbd>Enter</kbd>.
 You should see something like this :point_down::